 Ram Castillo is an award-winning designer, career expert, blogger, speaker and author.
-He has over 12 years experience working with world famous agencies and clients like Audi, Coca-Cola, Google, Louis Vuitton Group and McDonald’s.
+He has over 12 years of experience working with world-famous agencies and clients like Audi, Coca-Cola, Google, Louis Vuitton Group and McDonald’s.
 His work has been featured in HOW Magazine, Communication Arts, Apple and AIGA.
 Despite his impressive portfolio, Ram is easy to talk to and comes off as a nice, down to earth person.

 In this interview we are talking to him about his second book, about storytelling and magazines.
 I believe the interview is both educational and entertaining, for many designers using Flipsnack, and not only.

 You’ve just launched your second book.
 What is it about?

 It’s titled ‘How to get a mentor as a designer, guaranteed‘ and is a 12-step guide for emerging and established designers to essentially find their compass.
 By getting a mentor (no matter what industry), we’re able to cut the guesswork and see the blindspots to succeed faster and be fulfilled deeper.